KazanExpress/argocd-terraform-plugin/USERS.md

-## Who is using argocd-vault-plugin?
+## Who is using argocd-terraform-plugin?

-Currently, the following organizations are using argocd-vault-plugin:
+Currently, the following organizations are using argocd-terraform-plugin:

 * [Aveniq](https://aveniq.ch/)
 * [Boozt](https://www.booztgroup.com/)